nikkywood/adam.michael.wood_writing/in-progress/assets-and-liabilities.md

 Owning a Bitcoin mining rig (or shares in a Bitcoin mining pool) is probably an asset on the other hand.
 Assuming it works, it will generate some amount of income (Bitcoins).
 Additionally, its value may go up over time (as the value of Bitcoins increases, the value of mining equipment also increases, like shovels in a gold rush).

+In a more generalized sense of the words, assets and liabilities do not need to be things, nor do they need to be owned by you or even ownable at all.
+For example: people (or, more precisely, relationships to people) may be thought of as assets and/or liabilities.

 ## Don't confuse the two

 Before I knew the real definitions, I (like a lot of people) only had a vauge notion that liabilities are bad, and that assets are good.